 By Karan Kumar – Exclusive to Cobalt Investing News

-Securities Disclosure: I, Karan Kumar, hold no direct interest in the companies mentioned in this article.
+Securities Disclosure: I, Karan Kumar, hold no direct investment interest in any company mentioned in this article.